Broker Check

 Important Birthdays 50+

-Most children stop being “and-a-half” somewhere around age 12.
-Kids add “and-a-half“ to make sure everyone knows they’re closer to the next age than the last.
+Most children stop counting their “half” birthday's somewhere around age 12.
+Kids add “...and-a-half“ to make sure everyone knows they’re closer to the next age than the last.

-50
+Age 50

 Workers in certain qualified retirement plans are able to begin making annual catch-up contributions in addition to their normal contributions.
 Public safety workers may qualify to take a penalty free withdrawal from their government-sponsored defined benefit plans, if they have separated from service in the year they turn age 50 or later.

-55
+Age 55

 If you separate from service in or after the year you turn age 55 and have a qualified plan at the job you left you may be able to take distributions from the Retirement Plan penalty free.
 Be warned the strategy does not work if you move the money to an IRA.

-59½
+Age 59½

 Workers are able to start making withdrawals from qualified retirement plans without incurring a 10% federal income-tax penalty.
 This does not apply to inherited qualified plans as they never had a 10% penalty apply to them for the beneficiary.
+This could also be a great time for widows or widowers to roll over their spouses inherited IRAs into their own name now that the penalty will no longer apply.

-62
+Age 62

-Workers are first able to draw Social Security retirement benefits, unless they are widowed or disabled and would have been able to file earlier.
 However, if a person continues to work, those benefits will be reduced based on their earned.
 The Social Security Administration will deduct $1 in benefits for each $2 an individual earns above an annual limit.
 The penalty is reduced and then waived once an individual reaches Full Retirement Age.

-65
+Age 65

 Individuals can qualify for Medicare, unless they are disabled and may have qualified earlier.
 The Social Security Administration recommends applying three months before reaching age 65.
-However, benefits will take effect the first day of the month you turn 65 regardless of how early you apply.

-66 to 67
+Ages 66 to 67

 Qualified individuals become eligible to receive 100% of their Social Security benefit, also known as FRA (Full Retirement Age).
 The age varies, depending on your birth year.

-Anyone born July 1, 1949 or later must begin taking required minimum distributions (RMDs) from traditional IRAs and qualified retirement plans, such as 401(k), 403(b), and 457 plans.
+The above individuals must begin taking annual Required Minimum Distributions (RMDs) from traditional IRAs and qualified retirement plans, such as 401(k), 403(b), and 457 plans.
 RMDs are based on your account balance and life expectancy and change each year based on those factors.
-This does not apply to inherited plans as most will require RMD’s within 1 to 10 years from when they are inherited, regardless of the beneficiary’s age.
+Contact us for assistance to avoid a potential penalty.

 R E A D Y T O T A K E